philsinatra/IDM222/docs/syllabus.md

 ## Homework Submissions

 Homework assignments are due by midnight, the night before class meets.
 All assignments will be submitted through BlackBoard.
-Assignments submitted late will receive <b>zero</b> points, no exceptions.
+Assignments submitted late will receive **zero** points, no exceptions.

 ### Grading Scale